mongodb/mongodbatlas-cloudformation-resources/cfn-resources/stream-connection/docs/streamskafkaauthentication.md

 #### Password

 Password of the account to connect to the Kafka cluster.
+Review [AWS security best practices for CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/security-best-practices.html#creds) to manage credentials.

 _Required_: No